Flydubai: Order history

+In November 2025, Flydubai announced a provisional order with Airbus for 150 A321neo aircraft that worth $24 billion, with an option for a further 100 aircraft.

 In-flight features

 Economy class

 Full meal service is provided on some services to European and African destinations.
-Alcoholic beverages and additional snacks can be purchased after main service has finished.
 On other flights within the network, passengers can pre-book a hot meal, and on flights over 3 hours and on shorter flights, a full menu of wraps and sandwiches is available.
 Purchases can be made from the crew or from the personal touch screens in each seat.

 Business class

 In June 2012, it was announced that business class would be added as a service.
-As of June 2015, 85 of flydubai's destinations have the business class service.
+As of June 2015, 85 of Flydubai's destinations have the business class service.
 Each business class equipped aircraft contains 12 seats with a seat pitch of 42 inches.
-Along with a wider seat, on board the airline offers services such as: a choice of snacks, meals and drinks; access to more than 200 films, a power outlet, blankets and pillows and noise-cancelling headphones.
+Along with a wider seat, on board the airline offers services such as: a choice of snacks, meals and drinks; access to films, a power outlet, blankets and pillows and noise-cancelling headphones.
 The Business Class services also extend at selected airports.
 At selected airports they offer priority check-in and fast track through security checks.
-On 6 July 2014, flydubai announced the opening of their business lounge at Dubai International Airport.
-The lounge is located in Terminal 2 and has a free Wi-Fi, Refreshments and Snacks.
+On 6 July 2014, Flydubai announced the opening of their business lounge at Dubai International Airport.
+The lounge is located in Terminal 2 and has a free Wi-Fi service, refreshments and snacks.

 Safety video

-The flydubai safety video features characters from the computer-animated Emirati television series Freej.
+The Flydubai safety video features characters from the animated Emirati television series Freej.
 The central character in the video is a flight attendant named Maya.